zlig/masters-thesis/README.md

 * Conclusion
 * References ([Harvard Referencing Style](https://libguides.ul.ie/citeitright))

+## About

+A project and a thesis is a compilation of research that proves knowledge about the information learn throughout the master's program.

+The point of the project is to show the ability to think critically about a topic and to knowledgeably discuss the information in-depth.
+Usually, the opportunity to expand upon a subject that is most relevant to some field can be taken such as, for instance, specialisation in a particular ML technique, a particular area, or a in-depth comparison.

 ## Identify Topic
 Possible subjects or topics to be identified:
 - Service Levels Availability monitor predicting anomalies